sakshi852/SQL_PROJECT_DATA_ANALYSIS/README.md

-This porject contains below mentioned 5 sections
+This project contains below mentioned 5 sections:
 - Introduction
 - Background
 - Tools used